-- Service Enable or disable the guest authentication function. - Login Type: - One Time Allows a single user account to be logged in only one instance. - Multiple Time Allows a single user account to be logged in at multiple instances. - Count Limit Specifies the maximum amount of connected users at any given time.
+- One Time - Allows a single user account to be logged in only one instance. - Multiple Time - Allows a single user account to be logged in at multiple instances. - Count Limit Specifies the maximum amount of connected users at any given time.
 Once the maximum is reached, other users will not be able to log on until of the existing users logs out or disconnects. - Login Time Specifies the maximum amount of time users can be logged on before automatically disconnected. - QoS Allows use to specify the maximum total amount of upload and download bandwidth allowed for guest authenticated users in Kbps.